 I really loathe the expression “point and click”.
 The word I really object to is point.
-It’s such a sneery term implying that as the owner of a digital camera with a very good auto function I will simply point my camera at any scene and click away with no more thought than if I were flicking … More “Point and click” I hate that expression.
+It’s such a sneery term implying that as the owner of a digital camera with a very good auto function I will simply point my camera at any scene and click away with no more thought than if I were flicking a light switch.

 The Writer often extolls the virtues of his digital SLR- talking all that photographer speak of f stops and iso .
 I remind him that I’m not a photographer, I’m an artist.
 Red Velvet, my lovely red camera, is simply another artistic tool in my studio and whenever I use her I am most concerned with composition .
 I NEVER “point” and click.

 I could go all technical if I had the inclination , after all I run an MRI unit where I’m constantly concerned about signal to noise, contrast to noise, resolution and image quality.
 I know how to manipulate factors to improve image quality and provide high quality diagnostic images of the human body.
 Of course I could learn to manipulate my camera’s many manual features if I wanted to- but the truth is I don’t really want to.
 There’s been a lot of R&D gone into fine tuning her auto functions and I can tell you they work just fine without ant intervention from me.
 I’m never going to be one of those people who carry round a notebook and jot down the ISO for this shot and now what does it look like with a different ISO?
 Just don’t care!
 Surprisingly I’ve done some of my best work from less than perfectly focussed or lit photo references!

 What I do care about is using my artistic sensibility to frame in an inspiring way.
 To see an imperfect scene and crop before I shoot.
 Of course I’ll keep cropping afterwards because cropping is my friend. …but why would I want to just point when I can frame?